sebastienheyd/boilerplate-packager/contributing.md

 Contributions are welcome and will be fully credited.

-Contributions are accepted via Pull Requests on [Github](https://github.com/sebastienheyd/boilerplate-packager).
+Contributions are accepted via Pull Requests on [Github](https://github.com/~vendor/~package).

-# Things you could do
+## Things you could do

 If you want to contribute but do not know where to start, this list provides some starting points.

-- Add license text
-- Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
-- Write a comprehensive ReadMe
+* Add skeleton option to create command
+* Write additional tests

 ## Pull Requests